-What is a pterygium?
+What is a Pterygium?

-Pterygium is a growth which arises on the conjunctiva and grows towards and infiltrates, the surface of the cornea.
+Pterygium is a growth that arises on the conjunctiva and grows towards and infiltrates, the surface of the cornea.
 As it grows, it typically forms a triangle with the head of the pterygium towards the center, and the body and tail (the base of the triangle) towards the canthus (the point where the upper and lower eyelids meet).
 The elevated growth typically develops over the edge of the cornea and grows inward where it eventually may cause impaired vision.

-What causes a pterygium?
-Risk factors for development of pterygium
+Risk factors for the development of pterygium

-Trauma from exposure to pollen, dust, sand, wind, smoke and other environmental stimuli can also add to the risk of pterygium formation.
+Trauma from exposure to pollen, dust, sand, wind, smoke, and other environmental stimuli can add to the risk of pterygium formation.
 If sunglasses are not worn in the regions of sunny climates, this increases the risk of developing pterygia.
-People with light color eyes and light skin pigmentation may also have a higher risk, too.
+People with light color eyes and light skin pigmentation may also have a higher risk.

-Symptoms of pterygium
+Symptoms of Eye Pterygiums

-The symptoms of pterygium are often not severe, but may include eye irritation, redness, and blurred vision.
-Most patients complain of itchiness, scratchiness and burning.
+The symptoms of pterygium are often not severe but may include eye irritation, redness, and blurred vision.
+Most patients complain of itchiness, scratchiness, and burning.
 A pterygium grows slowly, and may not affect your vision unless it grows directly over the center of the cornea.
 A pterygium can also cause contact lens intolerance.